On Linear Convergence of Policy Gradient Methods for Finite MDPs: Policy gradient methods for finite MDPs

-and then updates the policy to $\pi' =(1-\alpha) \pi + \alpha \pi^+$.
-We use the notation $\pi'$ in \eqref{eq: tabular-franke-wolfe-optimization} as it is exactly a policy iteration update to $\pi$ so \emph{Frank-Wolfe mimics a soft-policy iteration step}, akin to the update in \cite{kakade2002approximately}.
+and then updates the policy to $\pi' =(1-\alpha) \pi + \alpha \pi^+$ for $\alpha \in [0,1]$.
+We use the notation $\pi^+$ in \eqref{eq: tabular-franke-wolfe-optimization} as it is exactly the policy iteration update to $\pi$ so \emph{Frank-Wolfe mimics a soft-policy iteration step}, akin to the \textit{conservative policy iteration} update\footnote{A generalized version of Frank-Wolfe was studied in \citep{scherrer2014local} under the name of ``Boosted Policy Search'' to show global optimality guarantees for any locally optimal policy. } in \cite{kakade2002approximately}.
 Note, the minimization problem in \eqref{eq: tabular-franke-wolfe-optimization} decouples across states to optimize a linear objective over the probability simplex, so

 is a point-mass that places all weight on $\argmin_{i} Q_{\pi}(s, e_i)$. \item[Projected Gradient Descent.]
-Starting with some policy $\pi\in \Pi$, an iteration of the projected gradient descent algorithm with constant stepsize $\alpha$ updates to the solution of a regularized problem
+Starting with some policy $\pi\in \Pi$, an iteration of the projected gradient descent algorithm with constant stepsize $\alpha$ updates to the solution of the following regularized problem

 As $\alpha \to \infty$ (the regularization term tends to zero), $\pi'$ converges to the solution of \eqref{eq: tabular-franke-wolfe-optimization}, which is exactly the policy iteration update as noted above.
 For intermediate values of $\alpha$, the projected gradient update decouples across states and takes the form: